rmeyerth/lard-site/docs/toolkit/tokens/callbacks.md

     public List<Token<?>> process(LARFParser parser, LARFContext context, LARFConfig config, ReferenceCallback callback) {
         List<Token<?>> arrayResult = new ArrayList<>();
         if (getTokenGroups().size() < 2) {
-            throw new ParserException("Expected a variable and a collection provided in the for each iterator statement");
+            throw new ParserException("Expected a variable and a collection provided in the for each " + "iterator statement");
         }
         Token<?> varArg = getTokenGroups().get(0).getFlatTokens().get(0);
         //Resolve the variable name to be used to store the iterated object in context